williamnixon20/OS-Project/README.md

 3. To execute OS iso, run `make run`

 ## Versi Terbaru
-1. Be on root directory, run `make mil-3`
+1. Be on root directory, run `make all`.
+This will delete all disk and make everything new from scratch.
+If you want to save the disk/files you have created, run `make run`